Stacked Enchiladas - New Mexico Style

 Sauce Directions:

-1. Use a medium sized saucepan to heat the vegetable oil to medium, stir in the onion and saute for 5 minutes before adding the garlic (you don't want burned garlic).
+1. Use a medium sized saucepan to heat the vegetable oil to medium, stir in the onion and sauté for 5 minutes before adding the garlic (you don't want burned garlic).
 The onions should start looking translucent before adding in the oregano, cumin, and flour.

 3. Stir until the mixture begins to bubble and turns a light brown in color, then remove from the heat.
-Add the chile powder/water mixture to the roux you just cooked, and stir with a whisk, removing any lumps that may form.
+Add the chili powder/water mixture to the roux you just cooked, and stir with a whisk, removing any lumps that may form.

 4. Return the pan to the heat and bring the sauce to a small simmer, stirring constantly as it begins to thicken.
 Reduce the heat to low, and cook for 3-5 minutes.
 Adjust seasons to your liking.